mhjiang97/RNASeqFlow/README.md

     #SBATCH --array=1-5
     bash run.sh -c config.yaml samples.txt ${SLURM_ARRAY_TASK_ID}
     ```
-- then submit it to the computing node:
+- Then submit it to the computing node:

     ```bash
     sbatch workflow.sbatch
     ```

 ### 4. Config based
-- a config file must be in yaml format and have at least two hierarchies:
+- A config file must be in yaml format and have at least two hierarchies:

     ```yaml
     ###########################